hieuvp/learning-monitoring/prometheus-introduction/README.md

 </div>
 <br />

+### Storage

+- Prometheus includes a **local on-disk** time series database, but also optionally integrates with **remote storage** systems.
 - No reliance on distributed storage, single server nodes are autonomous.
-- It stores metrics in memory and local disk in an own custom, efficient format.
+- It stores metrics in memory and local on-disk in an own custom, efficient format.

+- Prometheus's local time series database stores time series data in a custom format on disk.
+- Prometheus's local storage is limited by single nodes in its scalability and durability.
+  Instead of trying to solve clustered storage in Prometheus itself, Prometheus has a set of interfaces that allow integrating with remote storage systems.

 - Pushing time series is supported via an intermediary gateway.
 - A **Push Gateway** for supporting **Short-lived Jobs**.